Our Talented Team Members

 Gopi Shah Art Therapist

-Gopi Shah is a Licensed Associate Counselor (LAC) and a graduate of Drexel University’s Art Therapy and Counseling program.
-Gopi has experience working with children, teens, and adults in a variety of settings.
+Gopi is a Licensed Associate Counselor (LAC) and a graduate of Drexel University’s Art Therapy and Counseling program.
+She has experience working with children, teens, and adults in a variety of settings.

 Gopi believes art can be used as a way of processing and communicating emotions.
 When it comes to the art-making process, Gopi encourages connection, discovery, creative autonomy, and play.